Policies & action

 Coal

-To decarbonise the existing coal power plants, the government is pushing for a "low carbon transformation" of existing coal-fired power (NDRC and NEA, 2024a).
 From 2025, a set of "low carbon" retrofitting projects for several coal power plants will be launched, aiming to reduce carbon emissions per kWh by an average of 20% compared to similar plants in 2023.
 Another set of projects will begin in 2027, targeting an average of a 50% reduction from 2023 levels.
-These reductions will be achieved using biomass co-firing, green ammonia co-firing, and CCUS technologies.
+Reductions will depend on biomass co-firing, green ammonia co-firing, and CCUS technologies, all of which remain costly and technically unproven at scale, posing significant risks to widespread deployment.

-In February 2024, the State Council published a regulation for the national ETS, which significantly increased the punishment for non-compliance, data fraud and market manipulation behaviours (IKI, 2024).
-In July, China published new rules for public consultations, prohibiting participants in the Emissions Trading System (ETS) from borrowing allowances from future years and more strictly limiting the carrying over of unused permits from previous years (MEE, 2024).
+In February 2024, the State Council published a regulation for the national ETS, which significantly increased the punishment for non-compliance, data fraud and market manipulation behaviours (IKI, 2024; State Council of China, 2024b).
+In July, China published new rules for public consultations, prohibiting participants in the ETS from borrowing allowances from future years and more strictly limiting the carrying over of unused permits from previous years (MEE, 2024).

 Fossil gas and oil

-Energy companies in China have shifted its strategy towards securing more long-term gas contracts due to high and volatile spot prices and increasing demand, and hold the most LNG purchase agreements of any country (Corbeau and Yan, 2022; Bloomberg, 2023).
+China, the world’s largest gas importer, sourced 42% of its total natural gas supply in 2023 through imports, up from 15% in 2010, with gas mainly imported as liquefied natural gas (LNG) (EIA, 2024).
+Due to high and volatile spot prices and increasing demand, Energy companies in China have shifted its strategy towards securing more long-term gas contracts (Corbeau and Yan, 2022; Bloomberg News, 2023).
 China has existing plans to extend its gas pipeline infrastructure by 40%, which would double its LNG import capacity.
-These developments could potentially lead to stranded assets in the order of an estimated USD 89bn (Rozansky and Shearer, 2021; Aitken et al., 2022; Caixin, 2022).
+These developments could potentially lead to stranded assets in the order of an estimated USD 89 billion (Rozansky and Shearer, 2021; Aitken et al., 2022; Caixin, 2022).

-According to China National Petroleum Corp (CNPC), the use of fossil gas in the primary energy mix is expected to reach 12% in 2030, up from its current 8%, (Chow and Singh, 2021).
-To be compatible with a 1.5°C pathway, China would need to decrease the share of fossil gas in electricity generation with a complete phase-out, ideally by 2040 (Climate Action Tracker, 2023).
+According to China National Petroleum Corp (CNPC), the use of fossil gas in the primary energy mix is expected to reach 12% in 2030, up from its current 8.5%, (Chow and Singh, 2021).
+This planned expansion undermines a 1.5°C trajectory, which requires China to reduce fossil gas use in electricity generation, aiming for a complete phase-out—ideally by 2040 (Climate Action Tracker, 2023).

 Renewables

-Renewables are playing a larger and more obvious role in national energy security, despite the continuing strong focus on fossil fuels.
+Renewables are playing a larger and more obvious role in national energy security.
 In China’s NDC, non-fossil and renewable energy targets are set to the share of non-fossil fuels in primary energy consumption to “around 25%” and installed capacity of wind and solar power to 1,200 GW by 2030 (Government of China, 2022).

 The 14th FYPs on energy and renewables also targets a 39% non-fossil share in generation (33% from renewables; 18% excluding hydro), a 20% non-fossil share in primary energy consumption, a 30% share of electricity in final energy consumption, and at least half of incremental power demand growth be met by non-fossil sources by 2025 (NDRC, 2022; NDRC and NEA, 2022).